 As you consider housing options, keep in mind that in your first year, most of your time will be spent at the St. Lucia campus.
 This is where you will have lectures, TBLs, and practicals (anatomy, physiology, histology, etc.).
 In second year, most of your time will be spent at your assigned hospital (clinical unit).
 This is where you will have CBL and clinical coaching.
 A tip when looking for housing is to figure out the transportation route you will use to get to campus and the hospital during the week when considering a neighborhood.
 You may want to consider living in a place with access to heavily traveled routes or major connection hubs.
-You will not want a commute to campus that requires more than one transportation option for getting to campus.
+You will not want a commute to campus that requires more than one connection or a travel time longer than 40 minutes.
+It is also good to live in an area with more than one transportation option for getting to campus.